AntuFTW/DK_DATA_ELT/snowflake_worksheets/notes.md

 each unique book store number will have the same store name/area name or soemthing else similar

 check if all the columns i said were unique were actually unique

+- alot of the data is redundent in the columns, eg the area code as that is included somewhere else, so this can be removed.

+- PRODUCT_GROUP, DEPARTMENT and SUB_DEPARTMENT and CLASS are also very similar and should be checked if any of these can be dropped.

+- columns like CORE_STOCK_FLAG should also be figured out.

+- DO RESEARCH on all these columns to see what they mean